Tenant-Landlord Rights in Singapore

 What does forfeiture entail?
 It means that the landlord can obtain possession of the premises either by effecting a peaceable entry by himself, or by process of law through an application to the court.

 Generally, forfeiture will not be invoked unless the tenant fails to pay up despite being given opportunities to do so.
 To re-enter the premises, the landlord needs to make a formal demand for the tenant to leave the premises.
-If the tenant does not submit, the usual practice is to invoke the services of a solicitor to issue a writ of summons for possession, and begin legal proceedings for taking possession.
+If the tenant does not submit, the usual practice is to invoke the services of a solicitor to issue an originating claim (previously known as a “writ of summons”) for possession, and begin legal proceedings for taking possession.